 WHAT KIND OF PAYMENTS OR PLANS ARE AVAILABLE?

-A hot topic in San Jose, cosmetic surgery payment plans are widely available.
+A hot topic in San Jose and the Bay Area, cosmetic surgery payment plans are widely available.
 Plastic Surgeons today are well aware of the difficulties and financial burdens faced by their patients.
 Most have a list of finance companies they work with and trust, which specialize in medical procedure financing.
 You apply just as you would for other kinds of credit.

 Patients also make cash or credit card payments.
 Don’t be afraid to discuss your needs and situation with the Doctor’s staff.
 Most have a wealth of experience in this area, and will be happy to take the time to help you.